mongodb/docs/source/includes/list-tables/backup/edit-snapshot.rst

        the deployment and the number of days |mms| retains base snapshots.

-   * - Create cluster checkpoint every ... minutes
-       (Sharded Clusters only)

-     - Sets how frequently, in minutes, |mms| creates a :ref:`checkpoint` in between snapshots of a sharded cluster.
-       Checkpoints provide restore points that you can use to create custom *point-in-time* snapshots.

-       .. include:: /includes/admonitions/important/checkpoints-fcv-4-0-only.rst

    * - Store daily snapshots for

      - Sets the number of days that |mms| retains daily snapshots.